Financing

 Amphitheather at Mayab Tulum with its 46 properties in Tulum

-Amphitheater at condos at Mayab Tulum, seamlessly integrated with the outside greenery.
+Amphitheater at Mayab Tulum, seamlessly integrated with the outside greenery.

 8. Homeowners Association (HOA) Fees